INRIA/scikit-learn-mooc/_sources/linear_models/linear_models_wrap_up_quiz.md

 +++

-Repeat the same experiment by fitting a ridge regressor with the default parameter.
+Repeat the same experiment by fitting a ridge regressor (`sklearn.linear_model.Rigdge`) with the default parameter.

 ```{admonition} Question
 What magnitude of the extremum weight values for all features?